dspacejs/dspacejs/README.md

 My primary project is [Dreamflow](https://dreamflow.co), which is basically my life mission.
 Besides freelancing, most of my time is spent on that.

-There's also a bunch of open-source projects I'd like to work on (but can't manage entirely myself) in the future, too.
-If you'd like to help and have a similar skillset, don't hesitate to ping me.
+There's also a bunch of open-source projects I'd like to build but currently don't have the time for.
+If you'd like to help and have a similar skillset, see my pinned repositories.

 ## Skillset